 Then, in a few steps you’ll be enjoying the fruits of your labor.

 Don’t have a garden?
 Head to your local farmer’s market to find the best chemical-free fruits.
 Truthfully, they love it when you start up a conversation about their produce.
 It’s their passion!

 For me, I prefer a chunky salsa on certain recipes and a blended version for others.
 Likewise, my favorite way to eat it is on a fried egg for breakfast, lunch, or dinner.
 YUM.

-I do a couple varieties to keep it fun, but almost always ferment to get that enzyme and probiotic kick that keeps our gut healthy.
-In addition, we ferment our ketchup, mustard, cortido (Latin American sauerkraut), kefir, yogurt and more.
+Next, I do a couple varieties to keep it fun, but almost always ferment to get that enzyme and probiotic kick that keeps our gut healthy.
+Also, we ferment our ketchup, mustard, cortido (Latin American sauerkraut), kefir, yogurt and more.

 Garden Salsa ~ Fresh or Fermented